bbauska/CAD101en/README.md

 Hello and welcome to HTML5 Browser Support.

-After reading this section (part 5), you will be able to:
+After reading this section, you will be able to:

 -   Describe browser support for HTML5 features.